polydice/react-live-chat-loader/README.md

 <details>
 <summary>Messenger</summary>

-To use Messenger import the `LiveChatLoaderProvider` and set the `provider` prop as `messenger` and the `providerKey` prop as your Facebook App ID.
+To use Messenger, import the `LiveChatLoaderProvider` and then set the `provider` prop as `messenger`, the `providerKey` prop as your Facebook App ID, and the `pageID` prop as your Facebook Page ID.

-To use Messenger you have to set two additional props, set the `pageID` prop as your Facebook Page ID and `locale` prop if you prefer any locales. the default locale is `en_US`
+In addition, you can set an optional `locale` prop, and the default value is `en_US`.

 Then import the `Messenger` component.